polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ```

 Parachains should prefer to have a static `ClaimQueueOffset` value that makes sense for their
 usecase which can be changed by governance at some future point.
-Changing the value dynamically
-can be a friction point.
-It will work out fine to decrease the value to build more into the
-present.
-But if the value is increased to build more into the future, a relay chain block will
-be skipped.

 ### Polkadot Primitive changes